Hermann Carl Hagen: Murder

 Hagen was arrested on several occasions by the Nazis.
 Because he was declared to be mentally confused, he was spared being taken to an extermination camp and was sent to Waldhaus insane asylum instead.
 He escaped from the asylum and hid in Berlin until he was arrested by the Gestapo.

-On 18 May 1942 Herbert Baum's resistance group carried out an arson attack on an anti-Soviet propaganda exhibition.
+On 18 May 1942, the Baum Group, an underground anti-Nazi resistance organization, carried out an arson attack on the "Das Sowjet-Paradies" exhibition, anti-Soviet propaganda exhibition at Berlin's Lustgarten.
 This was two days after the ultimately fatal assassination attempt on Reinhard Heydrich.
 As an act of revenge, the Nazis arbitrarily arrested 500 Jews living in Berlin.
 Half of these Jews were murdered at Sachsenhausen concentration camp on the same day, 28 May, including Hermann Hagen.
 He was 56 years old.
 His wife Hedwig was also murdered at Sachsenhausen.
 The Nazi acts of revenge for these events culminated on 10 June that year with the destruction of the village of Lidice in the Protectorate of Bohemia and Moravia.